BAM-hub/gamerSite/README.md

 * Backend Refactoring.
 * Bug discover and fixes.
 * Refactoring The Frontend.
+* Fix the way i'm handling the socket on the frontend

 ## After I finsh Working
 ### Deploy to Heroku.